DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 There’s also a button which lets a candidate request another reference.

+### Reference details page

+This page shows:

+- name
+- email
+- type - this can be academic, professional, school experience or character
+- how the candidate knows the person giving the reference and how long they’ve known them
+- status
+- history

+A history entry is added every time the status of

 ### Links to cancel or send a reminder

 We added these links even though the candidate can do the same things on the reference details page.
 We know from analytics that some users are unaware that they can send a reminder and try to add a reference again instead.